 Let’s say you and your spouse agree about most of the terms of your divorce, but you’re having trouble compromising on certain elements.
 You really want to avoid litigation and the courts altogether, if you can, but you’re struggling to find a way forward.

 This is where mediation can be beneficial.
 In Tennessee, the courts generally order mediation for couples with children, but you can still pursue mediation on your own.
 Working with a Rule 31 Certified Mediator can help you smooth over the wrinkles, and find a compromise that is just and fair.
 If you don’t want to go through mediation, you can still benefit from our experiences as mediators.
 While our attorneys will always look out for our clients’ best interests above all, we know how to help you find a path to an outcome that works for you and your family.

 Work with a skilled Maryville lawyer for your uncontested divorce

 Getting divorced in Tennessee can be complicated; we understand that a messy divorce is the last thing you want.
-At Shepherd and Associated, P.C., we offer you guided, thoughtful counsel to help you through the uncontested divorce process.
+At Shepherd and Associates, P.C., we offer you guided, thoughtful counsel to help you through the uncontested divorce process.
 To learn more about what we do, or to schedule a consultation time with a Maryville divorce attorney you can trust, please call 865.225.9655, or fill out our contact form.